 The free version of the plugin allows you to enable 2 factor authentication for one user only.
 The pro version of the plugin has a dynamic pricing based on the number of users.
 There are additional features such as additional authentication methods, multiple login options such as username and password or username and one time password, multi-site support and user role based redirections.

 As you can see the plugin adds another layer of security to your WordPress website.
 The only way you can log in is by using the right username and password along with a onetime password generated on your mobile device.

 It is good practice to try and keep the number of plugins you have in WordPress to as few as possible.
 Some plugins tend to slow down your website and others have incompatibility issues.
-If you have another plugin installed such as Wordfence, you might not need this at all.
-Wordfence comes with a two factor authentication option and also helps you secure your WordPress website against brute force attacks.
+If you have a WordPress firewall or security plugin installed, you might not need this at all, they normally come with a two factor authentication option and also helps you secure your WordPress website against brute force attacks.